The Kylie Tapes: 94–98

 The Kylie Tapes: 94–98 is the VHS release by Australian singer-songwriter Kylie Minogue.
 It was released by Mushroom Records in 1998 in Australia only.
-It contains her music videos from 1994 to 1998.
+It contains her videography from her two records with Deconstruction Records, Kylie Minogue and Impossible Princess between 1994 and 1998.
+The album cover art was taken by British photographer Simon Emmett, the same shot and design was also used for Minogue's fourth remix album Impossible Remixes.

 Track listing

 Formats

 These are the formats of major video releases of The Kylie Tapes 94–98.

+Personnel

+Adapted from the video album's liner notes.